iPhone Xs vs Xs Max: Does Bigger Really Mean Better?

 Rest assured, you’ll be paying a premium for a premium product.
-The iPhone Xs, as tradition (and economics) dictates, is cheaper, starting at £999 for the 64GB version.
-Size up to 256GB and it’ll set you back £1,149, and the the highest storage option – 512GB.
+The iPhone Xs, as time, tradition (and economics) dictates, is cheaper, and starts around at £225 for the 64GB version, £264 for the 256GB version, on up to £480 for the highest storage option – 512GB.
 You can find the 512GB version cheaper, so don’t pay more than the price listed here.

 On the other hand, if portability and keeping costs down are your priorities, then the iPhone Xs is probably more the right vibe for you.
-Although with prices starting at £999, your idea of “keeping costs down” is a little warped.
-Ah well, needs must.
+With prices now starting at £225, it’s a lot more affordable than it used to be.